-All postgraduate students working on built environment topics are integrated into one or more of our Research Centres or Research Groups as well as the Built Environment Research and Enterprise Group,
+All postgraduate students working on built environment topics are integrated into one or more of our Research Centres or Research Groups as well as the Construction Engineering and Management Research and Enterprise Group.

 Students have support and alignment across specialists in architecture, construction, and social sciences, bringing opportunities to present ‘work in progress’ to specialists and non-specialists and to reach a broad network of researchers.

 The Brighton Doctoral College offer a training programme for postgraduate researchers, covering research methods and transferable (including employability) skills.
 Attendance at appropriate modules within this programme is encouraged, as is contribution to the School’s fortnightly seminar series.
 Academic and technical staff also provide more subject-specific training.

 Researchers within the School of Environment and Technology are engaged in work across a wide range of topic areas, and thus your PhD research could pursue interests in almost any area of built environment.

 - Advanced technologies in the built environment, architecture and construction

 - Construction management